huyTrinhVAn/AA2-VanHuyTrinh-22116467/README.md

     }
 ]
 ```
-2) Show the API command for “Add Contact” and provide a screenshot of the output (1 Mark)
+2) Show the API command for “Add Contact” and provide a screenshot of the output (1 Mark)<br/>
 ```bash
 Add contact API(POST):
 http post http://localhost/api/contacts name="Khoa"